 2017 Recommended State Water StrategyThis report was compiled by Governor Herbert’s Water Strategy Advisory Team and facilitated by Envision Utah.
 This document represents the culmination of a collaborative four-year effort to lay the foundation for ideas and strategies to be considered as part of a 50-year water plan.

-2015-M&I-Data-2019This report is housed on the Division’s Open Data website and is the record of 2015 M&I water use and supply for each Community Water System throughout Utah.
+2015-M&I-Data-2019This report is housed on the M&I Water Use page of the Division’s Open Data website and is the record of 2015 M&I water use and supply for each Community Water System throughout Utah.
 The data information presented in this report is the new baseline M&I water use for the State Water Plan update, conservation goals and future Division reports and studies.

 2014 M&I Water Conservation PlanThis report clarifies the state’s M&I water conservation goal and how progress toward achieving this goal is being monitored; it emphasizes the role water conservation plays in meeting Utah’s future water needs; and also presents Utah’s plan to ensure the state achieves this goal.